UniMelbHumanRoboticsLab/CANOpenRobotController/doc/3.Software/CustomApplication.md

 To create a custom application with custom state machine, two things must be done.

-First, the source code itself must be developed, by deriving the StateMachine class can be to a custom one, named `MyCustomStateMachine`, in files named `MyCustomStateMachine.h/cpp`.
+First, the source code itself must be developed, by deriving the StateMachine class to a custom one, named `MyCustomStateMachine`, in files named `MyCustomStateMachine.h/cpp`.
 These must be placed in a dedicated subfolder with a consistent name (e.g. `MyCustomStateMachine` must be used for both the folder and the file names).
 The folder should contain an `app.cmake` file containing the minimal compilation information, including the used platform (i.e. robot).
 See `src/apps/ExoTestMachine/app.cmake` for a simple example.

+In practice, you can use one of two options to create a new state machine:

-> Note: The `script/createStateMachine.sh` can be used to quickly create a new state machine with all the necessary files and a minimal set of states.
-Simply provide a base name and platform/robot names when prompted.
+1) Use the `script/createStateMachine.sh` .
+It will quickly create a new state machine with all the necessary files and a minimal set of states.
+Simply provide a base name and platform/robot names when prompted (make sure you enter a correct, exisiting platform name as listed in the `platform` folder (e.g. M3 or FITHVExo).

-> Note: Alternatively, it is possible (recommended?) to use one of the existing application (X2DemoMachine or M3DemoMachine) as a template for your new state machine: simply copy the app folder closest to your application and follow the steps above.
+2) Alternatively, it is possible to use one of the existing application (e.g. X2DemoMachine or M3DemoMachine) as a template for your new state machine: simply copy the app folder closest to your application and follow the steps above.

+Once the new state machine folder and files creared, `CMakeLists.txt` must be edited and the entry `include(src/apps/ExoTestMachine/app.cmake)` changed to `include(../MyCustomStateMachine/app.cmake)`, with the actual path to the custom statemachine folder.

+Simply use the same build procedure as for the example statemachines.

 > Note: Additional code can be placed in the state machine folder.
 Every file placed in this folder (and subfolders) named in {.c, .cpp, .h}  will be compiled.

 > Note: It is recommended to place custom statemachine outside of the CORC folder to ease update and code versioning.

-Once the new state machine folder and files creared, `CMakeLists.txt` must be edited and the entry `include(src/apps/ExoTestMachine/app.cmake)` changed to `include(../MyCustomStateMachine/app.cmake)`, with the actual path to the custom statemachine folder.

-Simply use the same build procedure as for the example statemachines.

 ## Platform access